drtyhlpr/rpi23-gen-image/README.md

 | `sysctl.d` | Swapping and Network Hardening configuration |
 | `xorg` | fbturbo Xorg driver configuration |

+Debian custom packages, i.e. those not in the debian repositories, can be installed by placing them in the `packages` directory.
+They are installed immediately after packages from the repositories are installed.
+Any dependencies listed in the custom packages will be downloaded automatically from the repositories.
+Do not list these custom packages in `APT_INCLUDES`.

+Scripts in the custom.d directory will be executed after all other installation is complete but before the image is created.

 ## Logging of the bootstrapping process
 All information related to the bootstrapping process and the commands executed by the `rpi2-gen-image.sh` script can easily be saved into a logfile.
 The common shell command `script` can be used for this purpose: